 Where does it grow?

 Houndstongue is found on roadsides, meadows and in disturbed areas.
-It is also shade tolerant and thrives in wetter grasslands.
+It grows in open areas and is shade tolerant, found in woodlands and forest edges, and thrives in wetter grasslands.
 Please click here to see a county level distribution map of houndstongue in Washington.

 How Does it Reproduce?

 Houndstongue reproduces by seed and is self pollinating.
-Seed production varies from about 314 to 674 seeds per plant.
-Seeds remaining on the soil surface can remain viable up to two years.
+Seed production varies from ~300 to 2,000+ per plant.
+Seeds remaining on the soil surface can remain viable two to three years.

 How Do I Control It?